RuPaul's Drag Race season 5

-The fifth season of RuPaul's Drag Race began airing on January 28, 2013, with a 90-minute premiere episode.
+The fifth season of RuPaul's Drag Race began airing on January 28, 2013, with a 90-minute premiere episode, and ended on May 6 of the same year.
 The winner of season five headlined Logo's Drag Race Tour featuring Absolut Vodka, won a one-of-a-kind trip, a lifetime supply of Colorevolution Cosmetics, and a cash prize of $100,000.

-Santino Rice and Michelle Visage were back as judges at the panel.
+Santino Rice and Michelle Visage returned as judges at the panel.

 The theme song playing during the runway every episode is "I Bring the Beat", while the song playing during the credits is "The Beginning".
 Both songs are from RuPaul's album Glamazon.

 This is the first-ever series in the show's history to feature a double elimination or a double sashay between two contestants, Honey Mahogany and Vivienne Pinay.
 It is also the first series to feature a queen, Coco Montrese, lip-sync for their life four times and send 3 people home.
 This is also the first series where RuPaul allowed fans to vote for a winner.

 The winner of the fifth season of RuPaul's Drag Race was Jinkx Monsoon, with Alaska and Roxxxy Andrews being the runners-up, and Ivy Winters being crowned season 5's Miss Congeniality by fans.